Snipy7374/disnake-ext-paginator/README.md

 **previous_button: `disnake.ui.Button`**

 - Overrides default previous button.
+If not provided or None a default button will be used.

 **next_button: `disnake.ui.Button`**
 - Overrides default next button.
+If not provided or None a default button will be used.

 **trash_button: `disnake.ui.Button`**
 - Overrides default trash Button.
+If not provided or None a default button will be used.

 **page_counter_separator: `str`**